-Using the methodology described in the introduction, the following table summarizes liability and equity structure benchmarks for firms involved in laboratory analytical instruments in Taiwan.
+Using the methodology described in the introduction, the following table summarizes liability and equity structure benchmarks for firms involved in measuring and testing instruments for electricity and electrical signals in Taiwan.
 To allow comparable benchmarking, a common index of Total Liabilities & Shareholders Equity = 100 is used.
 All figures are current-year projections for companies operating in Taiwan based on latest financial results available.